denisdefreyne/ddenv/README.md

         REDIS_URL: "redis://{{ .Host }}:{{ .Port }}/0"
   - ruby
   - bundle
-  - node: 20.12.2
+  - node
   - npm
 ```

-[^ruby-version]: This example relies on a `.ruby-version` file being present, e.g. with the file contents `3.3.6`.
+[^ruby-and-node-version]: This example relies on a `.ruby-version` file being present, e.g. with the file contents `3.3.6`, and a `.node-version` file, e.g. with the file contents `20.12.2`.

 Then, run `ddenv`: